magento/devdocs/guides/v2.2/cloud/release-notes/cloud-tools.md

 -  **Deployment fixes**

     -  JIRA-MAGECLOUD-2603-->Now maintenance mode is enabled at the start of the deploy phase and disabled at the end.
 If the deployment fails, the site remains in maintenance mode until the deployment issues are resolved.
-Previously, the site returned to production mode even if the deployment failed which caused
+Previously, the site returned to production mode even if the deployment failed.

     -  Reworked the deploy phase validation checks to downgrade the error level for the following deployment issues from `CRITICAL` to `WARNING` so that the deployment completes.
-Perviously, these issues caused the deployment to fail.
+Previously, these issues caused the deployment to fail.

        -  ADMIN_EMAIL is not set on upgrade.